LBYPatrick/convert-china-list/README.md

      -i or --input-file                       : specify input file.
      -o or --output-file                      : specify output file.
      -d or --dns                              : specify preferred DNS (only works in bind mode).
+	 -p or --proxy                            : specify preferrred proxy (only works in SwitchyOmega PAC mode)

 ```
 ## Example